-10 Any award in which all funds will be canceling (in accordance with 31 U.S.C. § 1552(a)) at the end of the federal fiscal year must complete final payment requests on or before the last day ACM\$ is available for drawing down funds in September regardless of the award end date.
+&lt;sup>7 Any award in which all funds will be canceling (in accordance with 31 U.S.C. § 1552(a)) at the end of the Federal fiscal year must complete final payment requests on or before the last day ACM\$ is available for drawing down funds in September regardless of the award end date.